retsyx/amity/README.md

 ### How?

-Remotes like the Siri Remote, the Amazon Fire TV remote, or the LG Magic Remote are high quality, and readily available.
+Remotes like the Siri Remote, the Amazon Fire TV remote, the Samsung SolarCell remote, or the Vizio voice remote are high quality, and readily available.
 They are simple, robust, last a long time on a charge, are very easy to use by everyone in the family, and there is probably one laying unused in a drawer somewhere.
 So why not use one to control the home theater?

 Raspberry Pis are powerful, flexible, readily available, and cheap enough (especially the Pi Zero 2 W).